jgermanob/jgermanob.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   address: >
     <p style='color=$green-color-dark'>email:</p>
-    <p>Jesus.OrtizBarajas@mbzuai.ac.ae</p>
+    <p>Jesus.OrtizBarajas [at] mbzuai.ac.ae</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 social: true  # includes social icons at the bottom of the page
 ---
-I have a master's degree in computer science from the Universidad Nacional Autónoma de México (UNAM) and was fortunate to be advised by [Dr Gemma Bel-Engix](https://www.iingen.unam.mx/es-mx/Investigacion/Academicos/Paginas/GBelE.aspx).
+I have a master's degree in computer science from the [Universidad Nacional Autónoma de México (UNAM)](http://english.unam.mx) and was fortunate to be advised by [Dr Gemma Bel-Engix](https://www.iingen.unam.mx/es-mx/Investigacion/Academicos/Paginas/GBelE.aspx).

 As a master's student, I specialised in deep learning for natural language understanding.
 I proposed a novel architecture based on pre-trained language models for sentence pairs tasks during my thesis project.

-Currently, I am a Research Assistant at MBZUAI, working on parameter-efficient fine-tuning techniques for LLMs under the supervision of [Prof. Thamar Solorio](https://mbzuai.ac.ae/study/faculty/thamar-solorio/).
+Currently, I am a Research Assistant at the [Mohamed bin Zayed University of Artifical Intelligence (MBZUAI)](), working on parameter-efficient fine-tuning techniques for LLMs under the supervision of [Prof. Thamar Solorio](https://mbzuai.ac.ae/study/faculty/thamar-solorio/).